 - Wear sunscreen with at least 30 SPF if you can’t avoid going outside

-You can expect to follow these guidelines for six weeks after your procedure, according to Mayo Clinic.
+You can expect to follow these guidelines for the first six weeks after your procedure, according to Mayo Clinic.

-Most people describe a laser session as a rubber band snapping against the skin, but most tolerate this well.
+Most people describe the experience of a laser session as a rubber band snapping against the skin, but most tolerate this well.
 You can use a topical numbing gel for added comfort.
 After your session, you might find that your skin is a little irritated.
-Cold compresses or ice packs can help ease any discomfort.
+Cold compresses or ice packs can help ease this discomfort.

 Lasers only target hair while it’s in the growth phase.
 This is why the ideal laser hair treatment plan consists of sessions spaced out in specific intervals to make sure that — throughout your treatment — each hair is targeted while it’s in the growth phase.

-This means that one session alone won’t eliminate all of your hair, but there’s good news.
-You don’t have let your hair grow out between sessions.
-You can shave (up to 24 hours before your appointment).
+This means that one session alone won’t eliminate all of your hair, but there is good news: you don’t have to let your hair grow out between sessions.
+You can shave up to 24 hours before your appointment.

 You should, however, avoid waxing.
 Not only can waxing irritate your skin after a laser session, but it can interfere with your results.
 Lasers need the hair root in place in order to work.
 Since waxing takes out the root, it’s a no-go.

 After your laser session, your skin may be sensitive or a little red.
 As your skin heals, you’ll want to avoid topical beauty products on the treated area.
 This includes:

 - Deodorant on your underarms

 While it might be tempting to apply these products when you shower after laser hair removal, it’s best to avoid them.
 You don’t have to skip the topical beauty products for long.
 About 24 hours after your appointment, you’re good to go.